jsubirachs/crawler/README.md

 For the tech task to write a news crawler I decided to use the [scrapy](http://scrapy.org/) framework because is so powerful (based in Twisted, then asynchronous fast requests), well documented and very confortable using xpath or css.
 Plus benefit the port to python3 in the last months, I wanted to try it.
 With other options, getting the source with any library like urllib, using parsers like Beautifulsoup or lxml, are great for few urls, but if you have a lot of urls and want to do it quicky then need some asynchronous, multiprocess or threat library.

 ### Installing:
 First, is recommended to use a virtual environment.
-With python3 its easy:
+With python3 it's easy:
 ```
 $ python3 -m venv venv
 $ . venv/bin/activate